Linden Tea: Benefits, Side Effects & Brewing Guide

 • Drug Interactions: It may interact with certain psychiatric medications, such as lithium.
 If you take regular medication, consult your healthcare provider.

 Using the power of plants is a wonderful strategy to get through the winter without getting sick or to ease your current symptoms.
+Bay leaf tea, which follows the same "steep, don't boil" rule, is another strong option for digestive and immune support.
 However, your immune system is strengthened by a holistic nutrition plan, not just by tea.

-To identify nutritional mistakes that might be weakening your immunity and to create a personalized "Winter Nutrition Plan," you can fill out the form to get in touch with me.
+To identify nutritional mistakes that might be weakening your immunity and to create a personalized winter nutrition strategy, you can explore my Online Nutrition Consulting services to get in touch with me.

 Frequently Asked Questions